 Romania, in 2018

 The British Council has been working in Romania since 1938.
 In 2018, we celebrated 80 years of cultural relations with Romania with a programme that recalled highlights from our past, while also lookin forward, to reaffirm our commitment to the future.
-Find out more about our history and our anniversary programme.

 Through our programmes and services, we engaged with over 220.000 people directly in 2018, including hundreds of established or emerging leaders, policy makers and community members.